 I am highly distractable.
 I am not the sort of person who plugs away at a project until I finish it before starting something new (unless someone is breathing down my neck) because while I’m working on one thing, I’ll look over at a piece of fabric that is just begging to be turned into another project and I’m onto something else.
-So while I DID putter a bit on the Bonsai Bag Pattern this week, I also spent an afternoon making a mini-Lickety Split Bag (one of my PDF sewing patterns; you can buy it here or up on the sidebar if you want/need it).
+So while I DID putter a bit on the Bonsai Bag Pattern this week, I also spent an afternoon making a mini-Lickety Split Bag (Update: The Lickety Split pattern is no longer available).

 The fabric is Alexander Henry’s Spotted Owl in grey.
 I have the pale blue colorway too but the grey seemed perfect for fall.
 I also have a seester who had a birthday who I suspected might like this.
 But I might need to make a few more of these bags so she can pick her favorite, you know, like a multiple-choice-birthday gift.
 Making gifts for fambly is tricky because I have a tendency to make things based on my taste and not necessarily theirs.
 So options are always good.